 - On end - Sends notification when the sandbox ends.

 - If the original blueprint had inputs, they are displayed here.
 Values are taken from the saved sandbox and are not-editable.

 The saved sandbox is restored to the state when the sandbox was saved.
 Once the sandbox is restored, the sandbox state changes to Active.

 CloudShell restores the saved sandbox, its elements and configurations, as well as the states of the sandbox and its elements.

-Currently, CloudShell Save and Restore applies only to sandboxes with vCenter-based virtual components, physical resources and CloudShell services.
-Apps of other cloud providers are not supported and therefore, you cannot save and restore a sandbox which contains any of these elements.
+Currently, CloudShell Save and Restore applies only to vCenter-based virtual sandboxes and sandboxes with CloudShell services.
+Apps of other cloud providers, inventory resources or static vCenter VMs are not supported and therefore, you cannot save and restore a sandbox which contains any of these elements.